Background

 Liquidity Ratios vs. Peers

 Furthermore, Sprouts has less debt on its balance sheet compared to competitors, with a debt-to-equity ratio of 1.27 and a strong times interest earned ratio of 9.36x.
-This conservative capital structure highlights the company's low financial risk and provides ample capacity to strategically increase leverage as interest rates decline.
+This conservative capital structure highlights the company's low financial risk and provides ample capacity to reinvest in growth.

 Debt-to-Equity Ratio vs. Peers